-A pedestrian may be considered at fault, or having contributed to the accident in several instances including:
+A pedestrian may be considered at fault or to have contributed to the accident in several instances, including:

 - Jaywalking: The pedestrian was jaywalking or crossing outside of the crosswalk.

-- Traffic signals: Crossing against traffic control signals.
+- Disregarding traffic signals: The pedestrian was crossing against traffic control signals.

 Damages for New Port Richey Pedestrian Victims

-If you were injured in a pedestrian accident you can file a claim for compensation against the motorist involved in your accident.
+If you were injured in a pedestrian accident, you can file a claim for compensation against the motorist involved in your accident.
+Damages can be categorized into economic and non-economic losses.
+Economic losses include objective monetary losses.
+Non-economic losses include subjective, non-monetary losses.
 Your damages may include:

 New Port Richey Pedestrian Accident Attorneys